aws-samples/aws-secure-environment-accelerator/src/lib/custom-resources/cdk-disassociate-hosted-zones/README.md

 ### Currently this module is not being used ###

-# Associate Hosted Zones to VPC
+# DisAssociate Hosted Zones to VPC

-This is a custom resource to associate vpc to Hosted Zone Used `createVPCAssociationAuthorization`, `associateVPCWithHostedZone`, `deleteVPCAssociationAuthorization` and `deleteVPCAssociationAuthorization` API calls.
+This is a custom resource to associate vpc to Hosted Zone Used `createVPCAssociationAuthorization`, `disassociateVPCFromHostedZone` and `deleteVPCAssociationAuthorization` API calls.

 ## Usage

-    import { AssociateHostedZones } from '@aws-accelerator/custom-resource-associate-hosted-zones';
+    import { DisAssociateHostedZones } from '@aws-accelerator/custom-resource-disassociate-hosted-zones';

-    new AssociateHostedZones(accountStack, constructName, {
+    new DisAssociateHostedZones(accountStack, constructName, {
         assumeRoleName: assumeRole,
         vpcAccountId,
         vpcName: vpcConfig.name,